Fry: What was your minor?

 Larry: Me too!

-- Robert Mugabe, President of Zimbabwe, claims to have a degree in violence.
+- Robert Mugabe, President of Zimbabwe, claimed to have a degree in violence.

 - Indiana University offers a "Build Your Own Major" major.
 It's the same way New York Times Crossword Puzzle Editor Will Shortz got his degree in Enigmatology.